Pressure balance in the multiphase ISM of cosmologically simulated disk galaxies: Equations of Vertical Pressure Balance

-\doublefigenv{partitioning pressure between phases }{0.4175}{partial_typical_ratios.pdf}{ \emph{Top:} Partial pressures for the cold ($T\leq 10^3$ K), warm ($10^3 \leq T \leq 10^5$ K), and hot ($T\geq 10^5$ K) gas phases, normalized by the total ISM pressure \ptot/ as a function of height from the disk midplane.
-For each phase, all pressure components (thermal, dispersion, and bulk flow) are included. \emph{Bottom}: ``Local'' pressure in each phase ($\widetilde{P}$, defined in Equation (\ref{e:local_pressure}), also including all components) relative to \ptot/.
+\doublefigenv{partitioning pressure between phases }{0.4175}{partial_typical_ratios.pdf}{ \emph{Top panel:} Partial pressures for the cold ($T\leq 10^3$ K), warm ($10^3 \leq T \leq 10^5$ K), and hot ($T\geq 10^5$ K) gas phases, normalized by the total ISM pressure \ptot/ as a function of height from the disk midplane.
+For each phase, all pressure components (thermal, dispersion, and bulk flow) are included. \emph{Bottom panel}: ``Local'' pressure in each phase ($\widetilde{P}$, defined in Equation (\ref{e:local_pressure}), also including all components) relative to \ptot/.
 These pressures differ from the partial pressures in the top panel by the inverse of the volume filling fraction $f_{\rm phase}$.
-Ratios ${\sim} 1$ implies pressure equilibrium between phases. } {partitioning pressure between components }{pressure_term_fractions.pdf}{ Fractional contributions for each pressure component (thermal, dispersion, or bulk flow) to the total pressure in each gas phase (indicated at the bottom left of each panel).
+Ratios ${\sim} 1$ implies pressure equilibrium between phases. } {partitioning pressure between components }{pressure_term_fractions.pdf}{ Fractional contributions for each pressure component (thermal, dispersion, or bulk flow) to the total pressure in each gas phase (top left: cold, top right: warm, bottom left: hot, bottom right: all).
 For the cold phase, the thermal contribution is so small that it is below the $y-$axis.
 In each panel, solid curves show patch-medians and shaded regions are the inter-quartile ranges, which quantify patch-to-patch scatter.
 These results are evaluated for \mtwelvei/ in patches with $R\leq 9$ kpc, using a fiducial patch size $\ellpatch/=1$ kpc, and in 10 snapshots spanning ${\sim}$ 600 Myr at redshift $z\sim 0$.
 Considered together, (a) and (b) show that, the total ISM pressure is dominated by dispersion/turbulent pressure from the cold+warm gas near the midplane and by thermal pressure in the hot phase at large heights.
 This description of the ISM is independent of the averaging scale \ellpatch/, save for the partitioning of total ``kinetic'' pressure $\pkin/ \equiv \pturb/ + \pflow/$ between the dispersion/turbulence and bulk flow terms. }